-At the beginning of the school year, the SAC reviews the school improvement plan and makes suggestions for improvement.
-Those suggestions are incorporated into the new School Improvement Plan.
+At the beginning of the school year, the School Advisory Council (SAC) reviews the school improvement plan (SIP) and makes suggestions for improvement.
+Those suggestions are incorporated into the new SIP.
+SAC will review the SIP throughout the year during SAC meetings.